 Two opcodes, 60h and C7h, can be used for the Chip Erase command.
 There is no difference in device functionality when utilizing the two opcodes, so they can be used interchangeably.
 To perform a Chip Erase, one of the two opcodes (60h or C7h) must be clocked into the device.
 Since the entire memory array is to be erased, no address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
 When the $\overline{\text{CS}}$ pin is deasserted, the device will erase the entire memory array.
-The erasing of the device is internally self-timed and should take place in a time of t{CHPE} .
+The erasing of the device is internally self-timed and should take place in a time of $t{\text{CHPE}}$ .

-The complete opcode must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no erase will be performed.
-In addition, if any sector of the memory array is in the protected state, then the Chip Erase command will not be executed, and the device will return to the idle state once the \overline{CS} pin has been deasserted.
+The complete opcode must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted; otherwise, no erase will be performed.
+In addition, if any sector of the memory array is in the protected state, then the Chip Erase command will not be executed, and the device will return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
 The WEL bit in the Status Register will be reset back to the logical "0" state if a sector is in the protected state.

 While the device is executing a successful erase cycle, the Status Register can be read and will indicate that the device is busy.
-For faster throughput, it is recommended that the Status Register be polled rather than waiting the t{CHPE} time to determine if the device has finished erasing.
+For faster throughput, it is recommended that the Status Register be polled rather than waiting the $t{CHPE}$ time to determine if the device has finished erasing.
 At some point before the erase cycle completes, the WEL bit in the Status Register will be reset back to the logical "0" state.